 Gain valuable insights into your business by visiting your sales analytics!
 Knowing your most popular products and sales channels can help you optimize your listings.
 Don’t forget you can also utilize Google Analytics (see below) in conjunction with Teespring Analytics.

 There are two places you can access your analytics.
-The first is by clicking the analytics icon while in the “Products” section of your Teespring account.
+The first is by clicking the analytics icon while in the “Listings” section of your Teespring account.
 Once you’ve clicked the Analytics icon you will be taken directly to that specific listing’s analytics.
 From there, you customize the date range, learn where your page traffic and views are coming from, see the number of sales Teespring is driving for you, and more.